-Through the participation of public and private sectors and alliances with international organizations, financial intermediaries and housing developers, SHF has mobilized $944 million ($19,100.32 million MXN) in loans and subsidies to 79 developers.
-Earning a “Low Carbon Residential Buildings” recognition by the Climate Bonds Initiative in 2020, SHF´s Sustainable Homes employ a unique methodology that reduces Co2 emissions by at least 20%, temperature standards that increase user comfort levels, provides better accessibility to urban residents, and uses building materials with a lower carbon footprint.
+Through the participation of public and private sectors and alliances with international organizations, financial intermediaries and housing developers, SHF has mobilized US $944 million ($19,100.32 million MXN) in loans and subsidies to 79 developers.
+Earning a “Low Carbon Residential Buildings” recognition by the Climate Bonds Initiative in 2020, SHF´s Sustainable Homes employ a unique methodology that reduces Co2 emissions by at least 20%, temperature standards that increase user comfort levels, provides better accessibility to urban residents and uses building materials with a lower carbon footprint.

 To date, the partnership has benefitted more than 300,000 people with 83,220 homes built in 26 Mexican states, reducing 2,788 metric tons of Co2 emissions to achieve Mexico´s climate commitments and SDGs alignment.
 The initiative is working with governments across Latin America to share the experiences and lessons learned for replication that will transform the sustainable construction business.